 Tule Springs Fossil Beds National Monument — Photo courtesy of Terrisa Meeks

-While the Badlands are beautiful and make for an interesting hike, you might wonder where all the fossils are, if you’re looking for a tusk sticking out of the ground.
+The Tule Springs Fossil Beds National Monument, located a stone's throw from Las Vegas, is unique in a few ways.
+Most notably, it’s filled with a tremendous number of Ice Age fossils, although they’re not that easy to spot.
+The badlands of the monument are beautiful and make for an interesting hike, but you might wonder where all the fossils are if you’re looking for a tusk sticking out of the ground.

 Spotting fossils can be tricky, agrees Jill DeStefano, president of the Protectors of Tule Springs, a group that works in conjunction with the National Park Service in caring for the monument.

 "Fossils are very similar to the color of the white sands.
 If your eye's not attuned to it, you may well be walking across the top of it without even knowing," says DeStefano.

 The best way to see the monument and its more prominent (and remote) fossils is through a tour.
 If you want the chance to have a tour, then you’ll need to check ahead with the Protectors of Tule Springs to sign up.
 The group is limited to 25 people per tour, and they open their rare fall and spring tours first to their membership, then to the mailing list they have.

 Bison fossil found in the Tule Spring Fossil Beds — Photo courtesy of Jill DeStefano / Protectors of Tule Springs